-When it comes to ending the day, if you are a parent this can be met with extreme bedtime resistance.
-The battle of bedtime is maybe something that has always been there or maybe it is something brand new.
+If you are a parent, you could be met with extreme bedtime resistance from your young children at the end of the day.
+The battle of bedtime is something that may have always been there or maybe it is something brand new.
 Either way, it seems to last forever.
 I’m sure you know the struggle.
-That is why you are here.
+That is why you are here!
 Let’s take a look at why this might be happening.

 Note: This page may include affiliate links.
 This simply means if you click on a link and purchase a product, I will receive a small commission.
 This is at no extra charge to you.
 Thank you!